Jerrysuper123/javaIntroduction/README.md

 If we have 100 to 1000 classes, it is better to group and organize in package/categories.
 So Com.package is a folder under the root folder.

+package is a folder in Java class to avoid naming conflict of class, a way to group related classes under the package umbrella

 ### Java folder structure
 `Com.package2.Main`